Number of Brazil Amazon fires hits five-year high in August

 After a calm period with unusually high rainfall in early August, blazes began spreading rapidly, said Ane Alencar, coordinator of the Mapbiomas Fire project, run by a network of nonprofits, universities and tech startups.

 “The deforestation rate is very high.
-That means there are many fallen trees ready to burn,” Alencar told The Associated Press in a Zoom interview.”
+That means there are many fallen trees ready to burn,” Alencar told The Associated Press in a Zoom interview.
 The fire season will be even more intense in September.”

 About 20% of the area burned in the Amazon this year was deforested recently.
 Some is within protected areas that are targeted by land-grabbers, according to an analysis by the Center of Life Institute, a Brazilian non-profit, based on NASA’s Global Fire Emissions Database.